HR General Administrative and University Policies

-In order to create a set of guidelines to help managers and supervisors to evenhandedly manage the workforce, the University will establish a process for adopting policies.
-Policies adopted should comply with the major objectives of the University’s goals, mission and values.
+In order to create a set of guidelines to help managers and supervisors evenhandedly manage the workforce, the University will establish a process for adopting policies.
+Policies adopted should comply with the major objectives of the University’s goals, mission, and values.

-When adopting policies we should keep in mind that the purpose of these tools are to ensure that all individuals are treated fairly and consistently.
+When adopting policies we should keep in mind that the purpose of these tools is to ensure that all individuals are treated fairly and consistently.
 Policies should cover difficult personnel or student areas such as discipline or termination.
-Therefore, we do not need a policy to regulate every single event that might occur.
+Therefore, we do not need the policy to regulate every single event that might occur.

 Adoption of General University Policy